Joseki-jl/Joseki.jl/README.md

 Middleware in Joseki is any function that takes a `HTTP.Request` and modifies it (and the associated response).
 Endpoints are functions that accept a `HTTP.Request` and returns a modified version of its associated `HTTP.Response`.
 Typically any request is passed through the same set of middleware layers before being routed to a single endpoint.

-You combine a set of middleware, an endpoint, and optionally an error-handling function with `stack(fns::Array{Function, 1}, endpoint::Function; error_fn=rethrow)` to create a `HTTP.HandlerFunction`.
+You combine a set of middleware, endpoints, and optionally an error-handling function with `Joseki.server(endpoints; middleware=default_middleware error_fn=error_responder)` to create a `HTTP.Server`.
 This can be used with standard `HTTP.jl` methods to create a server.

 ## A simple example